 Follow the Trail of the Brothers Grimm

-Hanau, where the brothers were born, is just a short distance from Frankfurt and the beginning of the Brothers Grimm Trail at the statue monument to the brothers in the town market square in front of the new town hall.
-The old town square boasts a monument to the Grimm brothers and local attractions to visit are the Goldschmiedehaus (Gold Smiths House) a beautiful old building in the old town square exhibiting national and international gold and silversmith design (see Goldschmiede Renaissance), the Puppet Museum at Williamsbad, the Marienkirche (St Marys Church), the Phillipsruhe Palace, where every year from May to July the Brothers Grimm Fairy-Tale Festival performs (in German) a selection of the stories in the outdoor theater in the castle park (see Brothers Grimm Festival in Hanau).
+Hanau is where the brothers were born, just a short distance from Frankfurt.
+It is the beginning of the Brothers Grimm Trail. starting at the statue monument to the brothers in the town market square in front of the new town hall.
+Grimm Brothers history and local attractions to visit are the Goldschmiedehaus (Gold Smiths House) a beautiful old building in the old town square exhibiting national and international gold and silversmith design (see Goldschmiede Renaissance), the Puppet Museum at Williamsbad, the Marienkirche (St Marys Church), the Phillipsruhe Palace, where every year from May to July the Brothers Grimm Fairy-Tale Festival performs (in German) a selection of the stories in the outdoor theater in the castle park (see Brothers Grimm Festival in Hanau).
 And for real Grimm Brothers enthusiasts, the city's library which holds a collection of Grimm's books and materials, though most all of it in German.

 From Marburg the trail wanders northward through the forests and hills, through the medieval town of Homberg (Efze), an ancient administrative center for the surrounding countryside with its historic inn dating from the 1400s, the Krone (see Homberg on the Efze), then to Kassel where the Brothers Grimm Museum can be found in the Palais Bellevue in center of town operated by the tourist bureau.
 Aside from long standing offerings of letters and documents of the Grimms', work, (labeled in German, English and Japanese ) the refurbished museum has new exhibits for kids like a Fairy Tale Forest interactive area.
 You can also get a guide here for the Brothers Grimm historic sites in Kassel and a map to the Fairy Tale Road.
 Baunatal just outside of Kassel is where the real “mother” of fairy tales was born.
 Dorothea Viehmann the “Märchenfrau” told the Grimms many of the old folk tales she knew which inspired their writings.
 Her birthplace is today a brewery and inn, the Knallhüt.